tdep-developers/tdep-tutorials/06_Infrared/README.md

   FILL COMMAND
   ```

-- Check you many Raman active modes you have
+- Check you many Infrared active modes you have
   ```
   FILL SHELL OUTPUT
   ```